 Polymechanics and Automation

-The profession requires skills in logic and automation control and the related basic electrical and circuitry work.
-Since automation often involves pneumatic components, a basic understanding of technologies is also required.
+They require skills in logic and automation control and the related basic electrical and circuitry work associated with these areas of production.

 The WorldSkills Standards Specification specifies the knowledge, understanding and specific skills that underpin international best practice in technical and vocational performance.
 It should reflect a shared global understanding of what the associated work role(s) or occupation(s) represent for industry and business.